rumca-js/crawler-buddy/README.md

     - crawler (optional, string): The crawler type.
     - crawler_data (optional, string): Additional data for the crawler.
     - Response: Returns JSON with crawl properties.
- - GET /find - form for findj Endpoint.
+ - GET /feeds - Provides form for finding feeds for the specified URL
- - GET /findj - Retrieves the last crawl information for a specified URL.
+ - GET /feedsj - Provides feeds information
-    - Query parameter: url (string).
-    - Response: Returns JSON with the last crawl details.
  - GET /socialj - Provides social and dynamic information about a specified URL.
     - Query parameter: url (string).
     - Response: Returns JSON with social data.
+ - GET /link - Provides for link information
+ - GET /linkj - Provides link information - canonical links, etc.
+ - GET /rss link data as RSS stream
  - GET /proxy - Returns URL data as is, contents, status_code.
 Useful if you try to access page that is only accessible by selenium, or crawlee
     - Response: Passes contents of response, and status code as is

- - GET /rss Returns RSS data for the link.
-If link does not contain RSS data, then an attempt to find RSS is made
+Operation Endpoints:
+ - GET /history - Displays the crawl history.
+ - GET /historyj - Displays the crawl history, in JSON format.
- - GET /linkj - Provides link information - canonical links, etc.
+ - GET /queue - Displays information about the current queue.
+ - GET /removej - removes history entry
+ - GET /find - form for findj Endpoint.
- - GET /feedsj - Provides feeds information
+ - GET /findj - Retrieves the last crawl information for a specified URL.
+    - Query parameter: url (string).
+    - Response: Returns JSON with the last crawl details.

 ## GET request